 Because the HPI is so well known in the industry, we’ll refer to it as the basis for this roundup.
 Just keep in mind the added benefits of EU citizenship that go far beyond mere freedom of travel.

-Let’s dive in and look at the 30 most powerful passports in the world.
+Let’s now look at the full list of 30 most powerful passports in the world.

 #1.
 Japan (193 countries)

 If you’re looking for a country with great travel options, then you can’t go wrong with Japan.
 The Japanese passport is ranked as the most powerful in the world, allow visa-free access to 193 countries.